People with a criminal record: diversity matters

 The Rehabilitation of Offenders Act (ROA)

 The ROA allows for criminal convictions to become ‘spent’.
-This means it can be ignored, after a specified period of time.
+This means it can be ignored, after a specified period of time (although be advised this excludes prisons sentences of four years and over, as well as Public Protection Sentences, as these never become ‘spent’).
 After this rehabilitation period, you don’t need to mention your conviction to a prospective employer and can simply answer ‘no’ when asked if you have any previous convictions.

 It is illegal for an employer to dismiss or refuse to employ you on the grounds of spent convictions.
 It is also illegal for anybody to reveal information about your conviction after the end of the rehabilitation period.